bitwalker/toml-elixir/README.md

 `test/fixtures/example.toml` file in this repository).

-If you are looking for a TOML library, at present `toml` is the only one which full implements the spec and correctly parses `example.toml`.
+If you are looking for a TOML library, at present `toml` is the only one which full implements the spec and correctly decodes `example.toml`.

 ## Installation